SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 - Scripted events
 - Just because some article said it was a good idea on CodeProject

-It can be very powerful to use, if wielded correctly and it gives power to your content / mod creators of your game.&nbsp; Any situation that requires lots of configuration or walls of text just works better if it is separated from your code base and manageable outside of the core code.
+It can be very powerful to use, if wielded correctly and it gives power to your content / mod creators of your game.
+Any situation that requires lots of configuration or walls of text just works better if it is separated from your code base and manageable outside of the core code.

 # Why use the MonoGame Content Pipeline?

-Loading text (which is all xml is at the end of the day) can be slow, very slow if it is pages long, so you do not really want to be doing that at run-time inside your game.&nbsp; Sure, you can but should you?&nbsp; You can hide this behind clever loading screens or whilst the main menu is up, but at the end of the day your game needs to:
+Loading text (which is all xml is at the end of the day) can be slow, very slow if it is pages long, so you do not really want to be doing that at run-time inside your game.
+Sure, you can but should you?
+You can hide this behind clever loading screens or whilst the main menu is up, but at the end of the day your game needs to:

 1. Load in the file direct from disk as a stream
 2. Close the stream